Sierpinski (<1K) Multivector Potential Theory

 Newton Potential

 To understand relativistic gravitation, it is helpful to understand the model of which it is essentially a refinement, Newtonian gravitation and, in particular, gravitational potential theory.
 In the Newtonian model, we can represent gravity by a 1-vector "acceleration" field GN(p) [ where p is a 4D Euclidean spacetime coordinate ] representating the instantaneous acceleration exerted on a small test mass placed at event p.
-Time is global in Newtonian physics so for a given t, we can regard G as a function of 3D spacial position r.
-GN is assumed to be irrotational (ÑrÙGN(r)) = 0 and so expressable as the gradient of a scalar field -f(r) known as the gravitational 0-potential.
-The minus sign is incorporated so that the force ¦(r) = -Ñrf(r) tends to move matter from high to lower potential areas .
+Time is global in Newtonian physics so for a given t, we can regard G as a function of 3D spacial position r and GN is assumed to be irrotational (ie. (ÑrÙGN(r)) = 0) and so expressable as the gradient of a scalar field -f(r) known as the gravitational 0-potential.
+The minus sign ensures that the force ¦(r) = -Ñrf(r) tends to move matter from high to lower potential areas .

 We can add an arbitary point-independant scalar constant to such a field without effecting its gradient and we typically seek to choose this constant so that f(r) ® 0 as |r|®¥ (in any direction).